Heat Warning in Effect

 Increasing the Number of County Zero-Emission Vehicles

-The County (OCS) has prioritized reducing fuel usage in vehicles, moving first to hybrid, and now to zero-emissions vehicles as county fleet vehicles are replaced.
+OCS has prioritized reducing fuel usage in vehicles, moving first to hybrid, and now to zero-emissions vehicles as County fleet vehicles are replaced.

 Reducing Vehicle Miles Traveled (VMT) for County Employees

-Since the COVID emergency sent staff home in March 2020, the County has made significant strides in creating a digital environment that supports minimizing VMT (and minimizing waste- another significant source of GHG), while delivering improved services.
-The County (OIT) has been awarded first place in the national “Digital Counties Survey” in its population category (500,000 to 999,000) in 2021, 2022, and 2023, demonstrating our continued commitment to improving services through technology.
+Since the COVID-19 emergency sent staff home in March 2020, the County has made significant strides in creating a digital environment that supports minimizing VMT, and minimizing waste- another significant source of greenhouse gas emissions (GHG), while delivering improved services.
+OIT) has been awarded first place in the national “Digital Counties Survey” in its population category (500,000 to 999,000) in 2021, 2022, and 2023, demonstrating our continued commitment to improving services through technology.

 Energy Efficiency Grants for Homeowners